presto8/prestobunto/README.md

 # prestobuntu

 A script to customize Ubuntu to my preferences.
+It is intended to be idempotent, so it's safe to run it multiple times; it will only apply the changes once.

 - Boot
   - Text instead of graphics